Mom, I hope you’re ready for the March Quiz because I have some announcements to make.

 Hey, that’s where we live!

 No kidding!
-When did you first find out?
 By the way, did I mention I was on Bandstand 3 times?

 You may have mentioned it once, or 50 million times.

-I was half-watching the basketball game and half cooking dinner tonight, and all of a sudden I hear “Johnny B. Goode” on the TV and I’m like, “Why are they playing a Chuck Berry song in the middle of a basketball game?” and then I said to myself, “Ya know, we’re really lucky that Chuck Berry is still alive.”
+I was half-watching the basketball game and half cooking dinner tonight, and all of a sudden I hear “Johnny B. Goode” on the TV and I’m like, “Why are they playing a Chuck Berry song in the middle of a basketball game?” and then I said to myself, “Ya know, we’re really lucky to still have Chuck Berry with us.”
 Then, an hour later, I’m innocently checking my email and I see a notice from Soul Tracks that Chuck Berry died, and I SCREAMED, “Oh NO!”
 And Shana was going, “What is it?” and I yelled into the bedroom, “SHANA!!!!
 CHUCK BERRY DIED!!!” and Shana came running in, and I immediately went to youtube and put on “Sweet Little 16”.
 This is the best way to honor him, to play his music.

 Mom, at least he lived a good long life.

 I know.
 At 90, a person is entitled to die.
+It’s enough already!
 That’s why I only cried a little bit.
 But geez, last month it was Mary Tyler Moore.
 This month, Chuck Berry…

 …and Valerie Carter.